Here’s the conclusion first, to save you time: you can’t make it alone. Not completely alone, not for long. Not in this world (or any world).

 So remember to forgive people, if you too want to be forgiven, and helped.
 You will need each other eventually.

 Your family is not necessarily always defined by biological ties.
-Think about your friends… your real friends, whom we talked about here.
+Think about your friends… your real friends, whom we talked about here (click and learn).
 You know, the ones who are always there for you when you need help.
 They’re also the ones who know what you’re really like… and they still like you anyway.

 So be a better friend to your friends, and to your (biological) family too, and don’t confuse loyalty and affection with being too dependent, or even weak.